Learn How to Become a Self-Taught Data Analyst

 Step 2: Automate Data Analysis with VBA

-VBA is an Excel’s programming language, and it’s instrumental if you need to deal with many repetitive tasks in Excel.
+VBA is an Excel programming language, and it’s instrumental if you need to deal with many repetitive tasks.
 Those can be copying and pasting, moving data from one place to another or merging spreadsheets with thousands of different rows of data into one workbook.

 The easiest way to test writing a VBA is to record a macro for a simple task like highlighting a cell.
-If you right-click on a sheet’s tab and select ‘View Code’, you will notice a simple script.
+You will notice a simple script if you right-click on a sheet’s tab and select ‘View Code’.
 That’s the VBA code.

 To get a good start, I highly recommend checking out https://www.excel-easy.com/vba.html.
-Not only is it an excellent free overview of VBA, but also an essential reference point for Excel.
-A great learning resource, especially when you are starting a new job as a data analyst.
+Not only is it an excellent free overview of VBA, but it is also an essential reference point for using spreadsheets.
+Also, it is a great learning resource, especially when starting a new job as a data analyst.

 And to find examples of useful Excel macros and VBA code, visit https://zingurl.com/24-useful-excel-macro-examples-for-vba-beginners-ready-to-use/.